 Inspiration is all around you.
 To be inspirational is a resource some people harness to make a living out of.
-There are schools full of people at this very moment who are giving inspirational speeches, to classes, to individuals.
+There are schools full of people at this very moment who are giving inspirational speeches, to classes, and to individuals.
 There are those who are changing the ways people think about aspects of their beliefs.
-Who are challenging the foundations of upon which young people have carefully constructed their identities with new ideas and opportunities.
+Who is challenging the foundations upon which young people have carefully constructed their identities with new ideas and opportunities?

 Shaping the future of children is a huge responsibility, at no point in the future will anyone put so much effort into ensuring our students grow.
 If we succeed, if we put our all into their education they will leave us having grown, but grown as a whole being.
 Not just academically, not just with increased confidence, not just taller.

 Now read the above with an 80s power ballad playing in the background.
 That’s the ideal.
-That is want we want for our children.
+That is what we want for our children.
 Isn’t it?

 Day after day teachers get up in front of classes or down onto the carpet with their charges and inspire them.

 Inspiring Talks by Educational Motivational Speakers

 How to make students (and teachers) want to go to school by Michele Freitag